nihitkhandelwal-eng/The_Brainforest/🌱 Journal/Goals/Current Goals/Sharpen my skills in psychology & Healthy MVP state of mind..md

 accountabilty_buddy:: [[👤 Annemarie|Anne]]
 trackers::
 habits:: [[Daily Meditation]] | [[Sleep Hours|Ideal Sleep Hours]] | [[Limit Watching Content While Working]] | [[Limit Masturbation]] | [[No Screen Time 1 Hour Before Bed]] | [[Brush Twice]] | [[Bathing]] | [[Win The Day]] | [[Day Effectiveness]] | [[Intentionality]] | [[Sleep Hours]]

+### Objectives
+- Healthy sleep cycle
+	- They resumed after I started skipping mirtazapine
+- Reduced procrastination
+	- Right now they are at an all time high
+- Increased ability to concentrate
+	- Right now it is non-existent
+- Reduced depression about the past
+	- I am more depressed these days than in the past, mostly because my failure in other areas of life is now more glaring
+- Increased average daily effectiveness
+- Increased focus on career & career related things

 ### Check-In’s
 - [[10-May-22]] → Reducing Mirtaz to 3.75 mg/day